Lesson 5 Business

 HOMEWORK:

-Do the knowledge test and email it for marking before the next period.
-Just enter the question number next to the correct answer at the top of the selection sheet.
+Do the “Homework” test and email it for marking before the next period.
+Fill in the correct answer below the question..

 RECOMMENDED EXERCISES